tastembekov/imunify360-doc-test/docs/dashboard/README.md

 <div class="notranslate">

-### Native Features Management<sup> 4.0</sup>
+### Native Feature Management<sup> 4.0</sup>

 </div>

-<span class="notranslate">Native Features Management</span> allows a hoster to enable/disable different Imunify360 features for server users.
+<span class="notranslate">Native Feature Management</span> allows a hoster to enable/disable different Imunify360 features for server users.
 Using this functionality, hosting companies may resell chosen Imunify360 features as a part of hosting packages to end users.

 ### cPanel<sup> 4.0</sup>

-<span class="notranslate">Native Features Management</span> is now available under WHM's <span class="notranslate">Feature Management</span> as a <span class="notranslate">Package Extension</span> (PE).
+<span class="notranslate">Native Feature Management</span> is now available under WHM/cPanel <span class="notranslate">Feature Management</span> as a <span class="notranslate">Package Extension</span> (PE).

-Using cPanel <span class="notranslate">Native Features Management</span> a hoster can enable/disable <span class="notranslate">Malware Scanner</span> and <span class="notranslate">Proactive Defense</span> for all users with the same package (service plan) instantly.
+Using WHM/cPanel <span class="notranslate">Native Feature Management</span> a hoster can enable/disable <span class="notranslate">Malware Scanner</span> and <span class="notranslate">Proactive Defense</span> for all users with the same package (service plan) instantly.

 ::: tip Note
-When switched to <span class="notranslate">Native Features Management</span>, the same functionality will be disabled in the Imunify360 UI for cPanel.
+When switched to <span class="notranslate">Native Feature Management</span>, the same functionality will be disabled in the Imunify360 UI for cPanel.
 The previous Feature Management config becomes overridden by defaults.

 :::

-**How to switch to cPanel Native Features Managemet**
+**How to switch to WHM/cPanel Native Feature Management**

 Go to <span class="notranslate">Imunify360 → Settings → Features Management</span>.
 You will see the following.